Organizing a Beach or River clean-up

 ORGANIZING A CLEAN-UP

-A Rocha South Africa supports the International Coastal Clean-up and would like to invite congregations and individuals to arrange or participate in a local clean-up on a beach, along a river, or anywhere that needs cleaning up on days like International Coastal Clean-up, Wetlands Day, etc.
+A Rocha South Africa supports all beach and rivers Clean-ups and would like to invite congregations and individuals to arrange or participate in a local clean-up on a beach, along a river, or anywhere that needs cleaning up on days like International Coastal Clean-up, Wetlands Day, etc.

 International Coastal Clean-up is the largest volunteer event in the world.
 It has been running for some 32 years and involves thousands of volunteers in 100+ countries.
 So join the fun.

 A Rocha International has developed a comprehensive manual on organizing a clean-up.
 (Click to download).

 Here are the basics